Table of Contents

 - 7 Medicinal Uses of Indian ipecac

 Tylophora asthmatica (Antamul) is medicinal perennial vine which is found in eastern, central and southern India, Sri Lanka, Thailand, Malaysia and Borneo.
-This herb is especially effective in treatment of bronchial asthma.
+This herb is especially effective in the treatment of bronchial asthma.
 Various studies have shown that alkaloids of Tylophora indica suppress cellular immune response.

 Antamul leaves are expectorant and used to treat respiratory infections, bronchitis and whooping cough.
 A clinical trial done on asthmatic patients has found that Tylophora indica fresh leaves chewed and swallowed daily with water in the early morning, empty stomach for a week gives moderate or complete relief of asthma symptoms.
 Its root or leaf powder is used in diarrhea, dysentery and intermittent malarial fever.
 Antamul has also analgesic property due to which it gives relief in earache, cystitis and lumbago.